cwendorf/Sourcebook/README.md

 ### Overview

-The materials in this online textbook are intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
+The materials in this [online sourcebook](https://cwendorf.github.io/Sourcebook/) are intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
 The textbook currently includes: a summary of basic statistical methods; instructions on obtaining basic statistical output using SPSS, jamovi, and JASP; annotated output showing how to calculate and interpret the output; and summaries of how the results should be reported in APA style.

-> Wendorf, C. A. (2019). _Statistics for social science: A sourcebook of basic statistical methods._ [https://cwendorf.github.io/Sourcebook/](https://cwendorf.github.io/Sourcebook/)

 <a href="https://cwendorf.github.io/Sourcebook/">
 <p align="center"><kbd><img src="assets/AnnotatedOutput.jpg"></kbd></p>